 I anecdotally find that many people invest a lot of energy in trying to resist/influence others’ expectations of them; perhaps thinking that if only other people understood where they are coming from and "approved" of their choices and preferences, they would be free from the experience of guilt and pressure.

 They may feel frustrated at others for imposing their expectations onto them, or guilty about “failing” to please them.

 Deciding how much weight and consideration we chose to put on others’ expectations is up to us, very much like being in charge of adjusting a volume control button.

-It is up to ourselves to take charge and make decisions based on a balanced consideration of every individuals’ inner experience, even if, within certain relationships, we have to be the only ones who take our inner experience into consideration…
+It is up to ourselves to take charge and make decisions based on a balanced consideration of every individuals’ inner experience, even if (within certain relationships) we happen to be the only ones who take our inner experience into consideration…

 "In the last analysis, the individual person is responsible for living his own life and for "finding himself."
 If he persists in shifting his responsibility to somebody else, he fails to find out the meaning of his own existence."